appium/appium/docs/en/commands/element/attributes/replace-value.md

 ## Description

-Returns the visible text for the element.
+Replace the value to element directly.

 ## Support